Police looking for woman who kidnapped baby - NewsBreak

 Adrienne Marean, 35, was charged on March 7 for failing to transfer custody of a child by violating a Harrison County Family Court order on Feb.
 25.

-Marean allegedly abducted her child, 11-month-old Iris Chidester, on Feb 15, and a felony warrant for kidnapping was issued for Marean on March 9.Salem City Council member arrested on strangulation charge
+Marean allegedly abducted her child, 11-month-old Iris Chidester, on Feb 15, and a felony warrant for kidnapping was issued for Marean on March 9.Elliot Co. man arrested for possessing child porn

 Marean is a 35-year-old white female with brown hair and brown eyes.
 She is 5’7″ tall and weighs about 165 pounds.